frugalware/frugalware.gitlab.io/content/package/gamemode.md

 sha1sum = "ad6534737aa4a26b117b4a66f98bee2e00acb37a"
 depends = "['inih>=r49', 'polkit', 'systemd']"
 +++
-A daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS"
+A daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS

 {{< files text="show files" >}}* /etc/limits.d/45-gamemode.conf
 * /etc/security/limits.d/10-gamemode.conf